-- If you do not have a family doctor: Walk-in clinics are open.
-They, too, offer virtual care options first and arrange an in-person visit as needed.
-You can use the Virtual Care Directory (select "Victoria) to view local virtual care options.
-Call the clinic first for an appointment with a community doctor, do not just show up.
-A list of walk-in clinics and their wait times is also available at Medimap.ca.
-Wait-times are currently short.
+- If you do not have a family doctor: Walk-in clinics and Urgent and Primary Care Centers (UPCCs) are open.
+They also offer virtual care options or arrange an in-person visit, depending on clinical need and patient preference.
+You can use the Pathways Medical Care Directory to view local care options.
+Call the clinic first for an appointment with a community doctor.
+A list of walk-in clinics/UPCCs and their wait times is also available at Medimap.ca.

 - If you have a medical emergency, call 9-1-1 or visit your nearest emergency department.

-The latest Island Health COVID-19 information can be found here (follow the tab 'Information for the General Public').
+The latest Island Health COVID-19 and COVID vaccination information can be found here.

 Visit the Pathways Community Services Directory for useful COVID-19 resources.

 The Pathways Community Service Directory website makes it easy for patients to find and access community resources in your area or online.
-It includes Covid-19 information and it covers key areas like Addictions, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.
+It covers key areas like Addictions, COVID-19, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.